matrix1992/java-level-1/README.md

 Day 1:-
 ------

-Introduction to Java, a brief history of java, comparison with C++, scenarios where java is used, JDK, JRE & JVM definitions(Sumanshu).
+Introduction to Java, a brief history of java, comparison with C++, scenarios where java is used, JDK, JRE & JVM definitions.
 30 mins

 OOPS concepts in java(Abstraction, Encapsulation, Inheritence & Polymorphism).
-A basic class & interfaces to explain these concepts and difference with C++(Piyush/Apporv).
+A basic class & interfaces to explain these concepts and difference with C++.
 1.5 hour

-Explain java packages, data types(Enums) using a simple program(Sumanshu/Piyush).
+Explain java packages, data types(Enums) using a simple program.
 30 minutes

-Memory Management in Java.
-Explain about Object creation process, Stack, Heaps etc. and Java Garbage Collection(Sanu/Vishal/Sudarshan).
-1 hour
+Lamdas, streams and functional programming concepts in java.
+1.5 hours

-Exception handling in Java, including why should we handle exceptions in Java.(Sanu/Vishal/Sudarshan) 30 minutes
+Build and Dependency Management in java using Maven.
+30 minutes

 ----------------------------------------------------------------------------------

 Day 2:-
 -----

-Basics of Threads in Java and synchronization(if time permits).(Lakshya/Kartik) 30 minutes
+Basics of Threads in Java and synchronization(if time permits).
+30 minutes

 Java Generics introduction and difference with C++ Template coding.
-Introduction to the Collections framework(Piyush/Apporv).
+Introduction to the Collections framework.
 1 hour

-Java Annotations(if time permits)(Piyush/Apporv) 30  minutes
+Java Annotations(if time permits) 30  minutes

-Lamdas, streams and functional programming concepts in java.(Sanu/Vishal/Sudarshan) 1.5 hours
+Memory Management in Java.
+Explain about Object creation process, Stack, Heaps etc. and Java Garbage Collection.
+1 hour

-Input/Output and Serialization concepts.(Lakshya/Kartik) - Reading
+Exception handling in Java, including why should we handle exceptions in Java.
+30 minutes

-Build and Dependency Management in java using Maven.(Lakshya/Kartik) 30 minutes
+Input/Output and Serialization concepts. - Reading

 ----------------------------------------------------------------------------------
 Day 3:
 -----

-Basics of Web Application, Client and Server.(Prerak)
+Basics of Web Application, Client and Server.

-Basic of Web application container setup using Tomcat.(Prerak)
+Basic of Web application container setup using Tomcat.

-Servlets in Java & their lifecycle, request forwarding and request redirection.(Prerak)
+Servlets in Java & their lifecycle, request forwarding and request redirection.

-JSPs and Filters, including their usages.(Raghavendra)
+JSPs and Filters, including their usages.

-Session Management & Cookies.(Raghavendra)
+Session Management & Cookies.